Josavil/Josavil/README.md

 ## Hi there 👋

-I'm currently studying DAM (Desarrollo de Aplicaciones Multiplataforma) in Oceano Atlántico, in Zaragoza, Spain.
+🏰 I am from Aragón, where i was born and I currently live 💻 I'm currently studying DAM (Desarrollo de Aplicaciones Multiplataforma) in Oceano Atlántico, in Zaragoza, Spain.
+📜 I have suties in laws, since I studied Derecho for 4 years in UNIZAR (Universidad de Zaragoza) ⛺ I volunteer as a monitor in Entaban (scouts).

+I have worked and/or participated in projects such as...:

 <!--
 **Josavil/Josavil** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.